bonkzwonil/voiceAtis/README.md

 See the [Credits](http://ourairports.com/about.html#credits) for a list of contributers.

 ## Changelog
+### version 0.0.6 - 14.12.2018
+* Implemented parsing of ATIS created with ivac 2
+* Disabled warnings of python-metar

 ### version 0.0.5 - 13.12.2018
 * Runway identifier at metar converted correctly
 * Additional ATIS comment parsed for ivac 1